-- A general presentation of iOS: brief history of the system, differences and similarities to other mobile operating systems. - Mobile development: differences between developing applications for a desktop computer (or server) and a mobile device (cross compilation, memory, energy and security constraints, etc.). - A general introduction to events programing: events, call-backs, exceptions and interruptions. - Swift: presentation of the basic syntax and specificities of Apple's new language (introduced in 2014) as well as a brief introduction to object programming (classes, instances, methods, etc.). - Graphical user interface: presentation of the Model-View-Controller architecture, and focus on the UIView and UIViewController classes (and their main subclasses) to create and manage views and view controllers in iOS. - Events handling: how to react to specific events (in particular touches on the screen and shakes of the device).
-Presentation of the UIResponder class, and the responder chain to determine which object will handle a given event. - Table Views: a chapter was devoted to the study of Table Views, that are a standard way of representing large sets of data on a limited screen-size as a scrollable list of cells.
-A more in-depth discussion about the classes UITableView and UITableViewController gives a good opportunity to illustrate many key concepts that were introduced in the previous chapters of the lecture (model-view-controller, events handling, etc.). - Memory Management: a short presentation of the Automatic Reference Counting mechanism used by iOS to manage memory, and some of the difficulties that can arise (reference cycles). - Miscellaneous: the last chapter of the lecture covered a wide variety of other aspects that are interesting in iOS but could not be developed in the lecture (device motion, geolocation, notification center, thread programming (Grand Central Dispatch), persisting data, 2D and 3D graphics frameworks).
+- A general presentation of iOS: brief history of the OS, differences and similarities to other mobile operating systems. - Mobile development: differences between developing applications for a desktop computer (or server) and a mobile device (cross compilation, memory, energy and security constraints, etc.). - A general introduction to events programing: events, call-backs, exceptions and interruptions. - Objective-C: presentation of the basic syntax and specificities of Apple's object-oriented programming language, along with an introduction to object programming (classes, instances, methods, etc.). - Memory management: how "reference counting" is used by iOS terminals to determine which objects are still in use and which can be removed from memory.
+Guidelines for developers to avoid memory leaks, and presentation of "automatic reference counting" (ARC). - Graphical user interface: presentation of the Model-View-Controller architecture, and focus on the UIView and UIViewController classes (and their main subclasses) to create and manage views and view controllers in iOS. - Events handling: how to react to specific events (in particular touches on the screen and shakes of the device).
+Presentation of the UIResponder class, and the responder chain to determine which object will handle a given event. - Table Views: the last chapter of the lecture focuses on Table Views, that are a standard way of representing large sets of data on a limited screen-size as a scrollable list of cells.
+A more in-depth discussion about the classes UITableView and UITableViewController gives a good opportunity to illustrate many key concepts that were introduced in the previous chapters of the lecture (model-view-controller, reference counting and memory management, events handling, etc.).

-Most elements presented in the lecture were illustrated by commenting code on example applications.
+Most elements presented in the lecture were illustrated by commenting the code on real example applications.